-7. Transfer College Credit
+Transfer College Credit

-Students who have taken college courses prior to enrolling in the Sophie Davis Biomedical Education Program may receive credit for these courses, with the following stipulations:
+Students who have taken college courses prior to enrolling in the CUNY School of Medicine/Sophie Davis Biomedical Education Program may receive credit for these courses, with the following stipulations:

-- For the course to be counted in fulfilling graduation requirements, the student must have taken the course on a letter grade basis and earned a grade of "C" or better; - For the course to be counted in fulfilling graduation requirements, the course must be evaluated and certified by the City College Transfer Evaluations Services Office and the course must be approved by the Sophie Davis Biomedical Education Program, Office of Academic Affairs; - Transfer college credit may be used to fulfill the electives requirement and general education curriculum requirements.
+- For the course to be counted in fulfilling graduation requirements, the student must have taken the course on a letter grade basis and earned a grade of "C" or better; - For the course to be counted in fulfilling graduation requirements, the course must be evaluated and certified by the City College Transfer Evaluations Services Office and the course must be approved by the CUNY School of Medicine/Sophie Davis Biomedical Education Program, Office of Academic Affairs; - Transfer college credit may be used to fulfill the electives requirement and general education curriculum requirements.
 Transfer college credit will not be granted for required MED courses.